 Several factors contribute to the existence of human sex trafficking.
 These include gender, economics, access through technology and social media, and the flourishing demand for paid sex with minors.

 As mentioned, the vast majority of victims are female.
 Conversely most traffickers are male with 66% being young men age 18 to 34 (Stats Can 2016).
 In Canada, the estimated average profits from one victim of sex trafficking are about $280,800/year (Canadian Woman's Foundation n.d.).
 Although it is unclear just how prevalent sex trafficking is in Canada, it is estimated to be in the billions of dollars in the United States.
-Not only is human sex trafficking lucrative it is relatively low risk for thiosethose profiting from it.
+Not only is human sex trafficking lucrative it is relatively low risk for those profiting from it.

 Sex trafficking is driven by demand.
 Many youth and children are thought to be lured into the sex trade because the growing demand for sex services across the United States offers access to normalized, promoted commercial sex.
 Research indicates this culture of tolerance is shaped by the “culture that glamorizes pimping and prostitution.”